 If you’re not sure where to start when it comes to getting funding, planning the work and employing tradespeople, Home Improvement Agencies can ease a lot of the worry.

 They can help in a variety of ways including:

-- checking what financial help you may be eligible for
+- Checking what financial help you might be eligible for

 They also publish a list of trusted tradespeople on their website.

 For more information, including how to find your local Home Improvement Agency, go to the Foundations website.

 If you live in Northern Ireland, there are a number of grants available to improve or adapt your home.